khaors/geocompr/main.md

 ### Raster data

 The `writeRaster()` function saves `Raster*` objects to files on disk.
-The function expects input regarding output datatype, file format, but also accepts GDAL options specific to a selected file format (see `?writeRaster` for more details).
+The function expects input regarding output datatype and file format, but also accepts GDAL options specific to a selected file format (see `?writeRaster` for more details).

 <!-- datatypes -->
 The **raster** package offers nine datatypes when saving a raster: LOG1S, INT1S, INT1U, INT2S, INT2U, INT4S, INT4U, FLT4S, and FLT8S.^[Using INT4U is not recommended as R does not support 32-bit unsigned integers.<!--recheck this info-->]